Board of Directors

 He is the current president of the Association of Chinese Canadian Lawyers of Ontario, and sits on the board of directors for Coral Place (non-profit housing), PLASP (Peel Lunch and After School Program), St. Teresa of Avila Parent and School Council, and FACL’s Policy and Advocacy Committee.
 In the past, he sat on the board of directors for Yee Hong Geriatric Centre (Human Resources sub-committee), and Mississauga Community Legal Services.

-Kenneth’s interests include collecting vintage shoes, wok cooking, and using charcoal to burn his food.
+Kenneth’s interests include collecting vintage shoes, homage watched, wok cooking, and using charcoal to burn his food.

-Teresa Li is an incoming 3L at the University of Toronto Faculty of Law, and a summer student at Fasken.
+Teresa Li is an articling student at Fasken, and a recent graduate of the University of Toronto Faculty of Law.
 Prior to law school, she received a Bachelor of Applied Science in civil engineering with honours from the University of Toronto.
-She previously worked as an Engineering Assistant at the Regional Municipality of York, where she developed experience in various aspects of road capital projects.
-Fluent in Mandarin, she has interned at local law firms in China and Canada, focusing on business and immigration law.
-Teresa hopes to continue leveraging her bilingual and bicultural background in her legal career.
+She previously worked as an Engineering Assistant at the Regional Municipality of York, assisting with a variety of road projects..
+Fluent in Mandarin, she has interned at local law firms in China and Canada.
+As a first-generation immigrant from China, Teresa hopes to continue leveraging her bilingual and bicultural background in her legal career.

-At law school, Teresa is a senior editor of the Journal of Law and Equality, a faculty research assistant, and a peer mentor for first-year law students.
+At law school, Teresa was an editor of the Journal of Law and Equality, a faculty research assistant, and a peer mentor.
 She is deeply passionate about advancing diversity initiatives.
-As an executive member of the Asia Law Society, and a member of FACL’s mentorship committee, she has organized many events that promote diversity and inclusion, and create opportunities for future legal professionals.
+During her time as an executive member of the Asia Law Society, a member of FACL’s mentorship committee, and a student director of FACL, she has organized many events that promote diversity and inclusion, and create opportunities for future legal professionals.

-Annecy is entering her final year at the University of Toronto, Faculty of Law, and is currently a summer student at Polley Faith LLP.
-During her 1L summer, she interned at PEN Canada, where she researched the impact of algorithms on freedom of expression.
+Annecy received her J.D. from the University of Toronto, Faculty of Law, where she received the Students’ Law Society Upper Year Mentorship award for her dedication.
+She will be articling at Polley Faith LLP.
 Prior to law school, Annecy completed her Bachelor of Arts and Science (Honours) at McMaster University.

 In her free time, Annecy is an avid baker, cat parent, and travel enthusiast.